maxence-rizo/sample-code/README.md

 # sample-code
-showcasing some work I designed.
+Showcasing some work I designed.

+Feel free to have a look around some of My recent work.